Typhoon Pongsona

-Typhoon Pongsona was the last typhoon of the 2002 Pacific typhoon season, and was the second costliest United States disaster in 2002, only behind Hurricane Lili.
-The name "Pongsona" was contributed by North Korea for the Pacific tropical cyclone list and is the Korean name for the garden balsam.
+Typhoon Pongsona (Note: The name Pongsona (Korean: 봉선화, [po̞ŋsʰɔ̹nβwa̠]) was contributed by North Korea and means garden balsam (Impatiens balsamina) in Korean.) was the last typhoon of the 2002 Pacific typhoon season, and was the second costliest United States disaster in 2002, only behind Hurricane Lili.
 Pongsona developed out of an area of disturbed weather on December 2, and steadily intensified to reach typhoon status on December 5.
 On December 8 it passed through Guam and the Northern Mariana Islands while at peak intensity, with 10-minute sustained winds of 175 km/h.
 It ultimately turned to the northeast, weakened, and became extratropical on December 11.

 Typhoon Pongsona produced strong wind gusts peaking at 285 km/h, which left the entire island of Guam without power and destroyed about 1,300 houses.
 With strong building standards and experience from repeated typhoon strikes, there were no fatalities directly related to Pongsona, although there was one indirect death from flying glass.
-Damage on the island totaled over $730 million (2002 USD, $ USD), making Pongsona among the five costliest typhoons on the island.
+Damage on the island totaled over US$730 million, (Note: All currency totals are in United States dollars and are unadjusted for inflation.) making Pongsona among the five costliest typhoons on the island.
 The typhoon also caused extreme damage on Rota and elsewhere in the Northern Mariana Islands, and as a result of its impact the name was retired.

 Meteorological history

 During late November, an area of convection persisted about 625 km east-southeast of Pohnpei.
 Satellite imagery indicated broad cyclonic turning in the lower levels of the atmosphere, and a trough was located near the surface.
 The disturbance developed rainbands and gradually became better organized.
 By December 2, the system had an elongated low-level circulation, located to the south of the convection.
 At 0600 UTC that day, the Japan Meteorological Agency (JMA) classified the system as a tropical depression about 735 km east-northeast of Pohnpei.
 Shortly thereafter, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert, and at 1800 UTC on December 2 the agency classified the system as Tropical Depression 31W.
 Initially the depression moved to the west-northwest, and early on December 3 the JTWC classified the system as a tropical storm.

-Initially, the circulation was exposed from the convection, although it was able to intensify into Tropical Storm Pongsona at 1200 UTC on December 3 while located 375 km northeast of Pohnpei.
+Initially, the circulation was exposed from the convection, although it was able to intensify into a tropical storm, given the name Pongsona at 1200 UTC on December 3 while located 375 km northeast of Pohnpei.
 It turned to the west on December 4, due to a ridge to the north.
 It slowly intensified, developing an eye feature on December 5.
 That day, both the JTWC and the JMA upgraded Pongsona to a typhoon about 1150 km southeast of Guam.